SilverSoldier/silversoldier.github.io/_posts/2024-10-11-pytorch-parallelism.md

 Note that the `nproc_per_node` has to match the total number of devices.
 If you try a smaller number, we get the error `Mesh should not be bigger than default world size, but found 6 ranks!`.
 If we have more processes, it can throw error `IndexError: list index out of range` when we try printing and examining the mesh later.

-Here, we want the TP to happen over 3 devices and DP to happen across the 2 "nodes".
+Here, we want the TP to happen over 3 devices (outermost size) and DP to happen across the 2 "nodes" (innermost size).
 It starts the indexing from the outermost, so if the grid has devices with IDs 0 - 5, they are placed into 2 rows with 3 columns each:

 ```
-<-     ->
 0   1   2
 3   4   5
 ```

-Where one parallel algorithm (say Tensor Parallelism) happens over the sets of machines {0, 1, 2} and {3, 4, 5} and the other (say Data Parallelism) happens across both sets.
+One parallel algorithm (TP) happens over the sets of machines {0, 1, 2} and {3, 4, 5} and the other (Data Parallelism) happens across both sets.

 We can verify this by printing the mesh for each dimension.
 But for this we need to name the dimensions else we get the error `Cannot slice a DeviceMesh without mesh_dim_names!`.